paritytech/substrate-api-sidecar/README.md

 ### Substrate node

-- `SAS_SUBSTRATE_WS_URL`: WebSocket URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
+- `SAS_SUBSTRATE_URL`: URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
+Accepts both a websocket, and http URL.

 #### Custom substrate types